enonic/old-xp-doc/doc/getting-started/installation.rst

 Installation
 ============

 This section describes how to install Enonic XP.
-If you have any trouble, please look at our :ref:`troubleshooting` section.
+If you have any problems, please look at our :ref:`troubleshooting` section.

 Requirements